Java Clean Code - How to Write Clean Code in Java?

 8. Logging

-Logging is one of the most important factors in clean coding.
+Logging is one of the most critical factors in clean coding.
 A well-logged code is easy to debug and can save a developer's work hours.
 One should always avoid excessive logging because it can lead to decreased performance.

 9. SOLID